latticelabs/Mitty-deprecated-/docs/dev/variant_plugins.rst

 In this case we loop over each chromosome, sending out a list of variants each time we loop.
 It is perfectly legal to return variants on multiple chromosomes as well.

+**It is important that the returned variants are sorted in ascending order.
+If this violated then subsequent processing steps will fail.**

 In addition to the generator function the module should also expose:

 An example parameter string.
 This is used for the help as well as for the integration test the test suite can run